cyber-ocelot/cyber-ocelot/README.md

 ### Hi there 👋

-# I'm Thuviksa, I am a HUGE fan
+I'm Thuviksa, I am a HUGE fan of GitHub and I LOVE to code (especialy in Python). 🐍 I'm a major participater in ORCSGirls (https://www.orcsgirls.org) classes, they are SUPER fun, in fact, if you are a 5th - 8th grader I highly recommend participating in some!
+They were even awarded with one of the first Top-Rated Awards of 2021 from GreatNonprofits! 🥇 Genarally, they're AMAZING! 😎

 <!--
 **ThuviksaM/ThuviksaM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.